s3rvac/ar-cpp/README.md

     useful during development.
 By default, the library is built in the `release` mode.
 * `-DCMAKE_INSTALL_PREFIX:PATH=/usr` to set a custom installation path.
+* `-G` to set a custom project files generator (the default one generates UNIX Makefiles).
+For example, for [MSYS2](https://sourceforge.net/projects/msys2/) on Windows, use `-G'MSYS Makefiles'`.

 The `make` call supports standard parameters, such as:
 * `-j N` to build the library by using `N` processors.